Wooden Privacy Fence

 Replacing a Privacy Fence

-Even though I was tired from Friday's work, Saturday's work went smoother, once I had established a rhythm of productivity; measure the rails, cut the rails, drive and bend a nail at the end of each rail, mount a screw on the end of my cordless drill, rest the bent-nailed end of the rail on the previously installed rail and screw the other end in place through the post bracket, add the remaining screws, repeat for the other two rails, then move on to the next section of rails.
+Even though I was tired from Friday's work, Saturday's work went well once I had established a rhythm of productivity: measure the rails; cut the rails; hammer in a bent nail; mount a screw onto the star-drive bit inserted into the chuck of my cordless drill; rest the bent-nailed end of the rail on the previously installed rail; screw the other end into the post bracket; add the remaining screws; repeat for the other two rails and move on to the next section of fence.

-Once all of the rails were in place, another level of productivity began with adding the remaining fence pickets; add a temporary picket at the location of the next post (to determine the height of the inner fence pickets) and drive a nail or screw half-way in from the top of the two outer fence pickets, stretch a string-line between the two pickets, add a 1/4" spacer under the string at each end (see diagram), load a nail-bag with 1 1/2" deck screws, begin attaching the inner fence pickets (holding them 1/4" below the tight string-line and checking them for plumb using a 4' level) until the temporary picket is reached, remove the temporary picket and attach it again to the next post.
+Once all of the rails were in place, another level of productivity began with adding the remaining fence pickets - attach a temporary picket at the location of the next post (to determine the height of the fence pickets between posts); drive a nail or screw halfway in from the top of the two outer fence pickets; stretch a tight string line between the two pickets; add a 1/4" spacer under the string at each end (see diagram); load a nail-bag with 1 1/2" deck screws and begin attaching the inner fence pickets (holding them 1/4" below the tight string-line) while periodically checking them for plumb using a 4' level.
+When you reach the temporarily installed picket, remove it and attach it to the next post.

 Building a Wooden Privacy Fence